paulov-t/FrostbiteModdingTool/README.md

 - Battlefield 4
 - Battlefield 5
 - Battlefield 2042
+- FIFA 17
 - FIFA 18
 - FIFA 19
 - FIFA 20
 - MADDEN 20
+- MADDEN 22
 - Star Wars Squadrons
-- MADDEN 22
-- FIFA 22

 ## Solution explanation
 - All projects use C# .NET 7 and dependant on each other (i.e. if you attempt to build FrostbiteModdingUI, it will expect the other projects to exist in your file system)